 Lupin laughed.
 "I've had bonan before, cut thin and dried as chips, never as a drink.
 How do you make it?"

-"It simple–" Gree began, "–the gas, it made through anaerobic digestion, it produce methane, it undergo a process.
-Carbon dioxide is remove to improve performance.
-Exciting work di!"
+"It simple–" Gree began, "–the gas undergo process.
+Beobug remove carbon dioxide to improve performance.
+Such good good work ora?"

 "Those accursed Beobug sandfins are out there again!"
 Pumra would say, "using excrement for energy, it's unnatural and downright sacrilegious!"

 "Nono good friend to you da sa?
-You arrive on same sandfin."
+You arrive on the same sandfin."

 "You want something?"
 Lupin said.

 Gree smiled, pearly whites coming into view.
-"I see you prefer to speak plain, so Gree do this for you my friend.
+"I see Lupin prefer to speak plain, so Gree do this for you.
 Nono is best sandfinner, but package delivery, it is—how you say?
-Waste of talent!
+Waste of the talent!
 BeobugI need captain, I ask and ask but always, Nono say no. I ask too too much!
 I need you to do it instead.
-You are Voice of Volare Ilk!
-Maybe you could use this prestige to persuade Nono?"
+You is Voice of the Volare Ilk!
+Maybe Lupin could use this prestige to persuade Nono?"